Hr-ArshA/BlogAPI/Readme.md

 # Blog API

-This is a simple django blog developed with django rest framework

-# Blog API

 ## Overview

 This is a simple Blog API built using Django and Django REST Framework (DRF).
 The API provides endpoints for managing blog posts, categories, comments, and user authentication.